-This paper provides a preliminary consideration of a desirable international architecture for global environmental governance for the twenty first century and why and how Canada might bring such an architecture to life.
-It includes a particular focus on the intersection of environmental regimes with those for the trade, investment and finance regimes at the heart of the economic globalization process.
-It argues that the increasing, interconnected global environmental stresses generated by economic globalization requires a system and centre of global environmental governance more comprehensive, coherent, capable and economically connected than is provided by the current system of individualized multilateral environmental agreements with a few robust regional organizations.
-Given its world leading environmental vulnerabilities and capabilities, Canada has both an incentive and an ability to pioneer this new generation of environmental governance, centered on a powerful new Global Environmental Organization (GEO) that both it and the international community need.
-Finally, it argues that the confluence of three high level international negotiating process - the new Group of Twenty (G20) finance ministers which Canada chairs for the coming year, the G7/G8 summit it hosts in the Year 2002, and the "Rio plus Ten" review taking place that year - offer exceptional near term opportunities for Canada to create the consensus that will bring the new GEO and environmental governance system based on it to life.
+This paper considers the shape of a desirable international architecture for global environmental governance for the twenty first century and why and how Canada might help bring it to life.
+It focuses in particular on the intersection of environmental regimes with those for the trade, investment and finance that lie at the heart of the economic globalization process.
+It argues that the increasing, interconnected global environmental stress generated by economic globalization requires a system and centre of global environmental governance more comprehensive, coherent, capable and economically connected than is provided by the current system of fragmented and fragile multilateral environmental agreements supported by a few robust regional organizations.
+Given its world leading environmental vulnerabilities and capabilities, Canada has both an incentive and an ability to pioneer this new generation of environmental governance, centered on a powerful new World Environmental Organization that both it and the international community need.
+The confluence of three high level international negotiating process - the new Group of Twenty (G20) finance ministers which Canada hosts in November 2001, the G7/G8 summit it hosts in the Year 2002, and the "Rio plus Ten" review taking place in September 2002 - offer exceptional near term opportunities for Canada to bring this new body to life.